Beech (Fagus sylvatica)

 Beech mast - produced irregularly - is a tremendous boon for all sorts of wildlife, and the nuts used to be pressed into oil or toasted and eaten.
 Beech leaves were both used for mattresses and mixed with gin to make an alcoholic drink, beech-leaf noyau, and apparently you can add them when young to a salad (who knew?).

 According to folklore it is a benevolent tree; the lost traveller seeking shelter beneath its boughs will be safe.
 We include Beech in our mixed native woodland collections.

 Fagus sylvatica is one of the most helpful hedge plants there is.
 If you clip your Beech hedge it will hold its leaves in winter, which is perfect for a privacy hedge or for a hedge to muffle traffic noise.
-It also means Beech provides helpful shelter for birds, even in winter months.
+This is an odd feature it shares with hornbeam called marcescence; in the spring the old leaves are eventually dislodged by new ones.
+It also means Beech hedges provide helpful shelter for birds, even in winter months.
 It is best grown as a hedge in a staggered row, with 4 or 5 plants per metre.

 Plants For Sale